Jon Berti: Miami Marlins

 On December 3, 2018, Berti signed a minor league contract with the Miami Marlins, and was invited to spring training.
 He opened the 2019 season with the New Orleans Baby Cakes.

-On April 20, his contract was selected and he was called up to the major league roster.
+On April 20, 2019, the Marlins promoted Berti to their major league roster.
 In 2019, Berti hit .273 with 6 home runs, and led the Marlins with 17 stolen bases in 73 games.
 He also demonstrated his defensive versatility as a rookie with 20 games played as a third baseman, 21 games as a center fielder and 32 games as a shortstop.
 Berti became the first player in Marlins history with 20-plus games at each of those positions in the same season.

 Berti stole second base, third base and home in the sixth inning of a Marlins' game against the New York Mets in August 2020, becoming the first Miami player to steal three bases in an inning.
-On the season, Berti slashed .258/.388/.350 with 2 home runs and 14 RBI in 120 at-bats.
+On the season, Berti slashed .258/.388/.350 with two home runs and 14 RBI in 120 at-bats.

-In 2021, he had the fastest sprint speed of all major league third basemen, at 29.9 feet/second.